tna76874/hdhweg-ubuntu/README.md

-# ubuntu homeschooling configuration
+# ubuntu desktop configuration

 ## Aim

 Sometimes there are PCs/Notebooks available but without an up-to-date operating system.
 The aim of this notebook is to find the balance between data protection and a “somehow managed" device running a free-of-charge open-source system.
-With this playbook an Ubuntu system can be configured to the basic needs of homeschooling.

 This repository is the counterpart to the [homeschooling server stack](https://github.com/tna76874/hdhweg-homeschooling-stack), that allows to easily set up a server with different collaborative open-source tools.